Mutual Fund FAQs

 Investing is not a one-time event.
 As your needs and goals change over time, you may want to shift assets from one type of fund to another.
 For example, when you have many years to reach retirement, you may want to invest most of your assets in stock funds because you have time to ride out the market's ups and downs.
 But when you come within 10 years of retirement, you might want to invest a higher percentage of your assets in bond funds.
 An annual meeting with your registered State Farm agent is an excellent opportunity to keep your investments in line with your goals.

-With Class A shares, a sales load of up to 5 percent will be added to the initial purchase price.
+With Class A shares, a sales load of up to 5% will be added to the initial purchase price.
 Class B shares are subject to a contingent deferred sales charge, or "back-end load," that applies when you redeem your shares.
+Effective May 1, 2015, Class B shares are no longer available for new purchases.

 Some investors prefer to pay the sales charge when the initial purchase takes place and then pay lower 12b-1 fees, asset-based sales charges for marketing and distribution costs, over time.
-Others may purchase Class B shares with higher 12b-1 fees in order to have a higher percentage of their investment go to work on day one.
+Prior to May 1st, others may have elected to purchase Class B shares with higher 12b-1 fees in order to have a higher percentage of their investment go to work on day one.
 We developed our cost structures with the intention of neutralizing as much as possible the difference in the overall costs between Class A and B shares over time.
 However, because the sales load applied to Class A shares is reduced based on the amount invested, neutralization may not always occur.

 The contingent deferred sales charge will be reduced during the period Class B shares are held.
 Class B shares held for seven years or longer will not be subject to the contingent deferred sales charge and will convert to Class A shares after eight years.
 No sales charge is applied when this conversion takes place.